Developing a leadership culture in your high growth technology business

 Unfortunately, in our experience it is far more common for leaders seeking to build high-performing organizations to be confounded by culture.
 Indeed, many either let it go unmanaged or relegate it to the HR function, where it becomes a secondary concern for the business.
 They may lay out detailed, thoughtful plans for strategy and execution, but because they don’t understand culture’s power and dynamics, their plans go off the rails.
 As someone once said, culture eats strategy for breakfast.

-How do you develop leadership culture in a startup?
+How to develop leadership culture in a high growth technology business

-As a leader in a growing business, you have a huge opportunity to influence its development positively.
-Unfortunately, I’ve seen too many fast growing businesses ignore it and the whole business has entered a downward spiral.
+As a founder, CEO or people leader in a growing business, you have a huge opportunity to influence its development positively.
+Unfortunately, too many fast growing businesses ignore it and the whole business enters a downward spiral.
 Here are some recommendations to avoid falling into this trap:

 1. Focused executive leadership team conversations